Bacillus amyloliquefaciens: Discovery and name

-Bacillus amyloliquefaciens was discovered in soil 1943 by a Japanese scientist named Fukumoto, who gave the bacterium its name because it produced (faciens) a liquifying (lique) amylase (amylo).
+Bacillus amyloliquefaciens was first isolated from the soil 1943 by the Japanese scientist Juichiro Fukumoto, who gave the bacterium its name because it produced (faciens) a liquifying (lique) amylase (amylo).

 Uses

 Alpha amylase from B. amyloliquefaciens is often used in starch hydrolysis.
 It is also a source of subtilisin, which catalyzes the breakdown of proteins in a similar way to trypsin.

 Agriculture

 Bacillus amyloliquefaciens is considered a root-colonizing biocontrol bacterium, and is used to fight some plant root pathogens in agriculture, aquaculture, and hydroponics.
 It has been shown to provide benefits to plants in both soil and hydroponic applications.
 It takes action against bacterial and fungi pathogens, and may prevent infection though competitive exclusion or out-competing the unwanted pathogen.
-It has been shown to be effective against several root pathogens that hurt agricultural yields in soil and hydroponics, such as Ralstonia solanacearum in cannabis sativa-hemp, tomatoes, Rhizoctonia solani in lettuce, Pythium in cannabis sativa-hemp & tomatoes, Alternaria tenuissima in English ivy and Fusarium in bananas and cucumbers.
-It also appears to improve root tolerance against abiotic stress, allowing plants such as maize to tolerate high salt concentrations in hydroponic applications, while also reducing salt concentrations in the plant tissue.
+It has been shown to be effective against several root pathogens that hurt agricultural yields in soil and hydroponics, such as Ralstonia and Pythium in cannabis and tomato crops, Rhizoctonia solani in lettuce, Alternaria tenuissima in English ivy and Fusarium in bananas and cucumbers.
+It also appears to improve root tolerance against saline stress, allowing plants such as corn to tolerate high salt concentrations in hydroponic applications, while also reducing salt concentrations in the plant tissue.